-An Educational Assistant, also known as an E.A., is responsible for providing support and help to students as well as the instructors in a variety of classroom settings.
-Specific roles and responsibilities will depend on the setting you work in, whether it is in an elementary school or an adult learning environment.
-According to the Alberta Teacher's Association, E.A.’s are part of a school’s support staff.
+As an educational assistant (EA) you will be responsible for providing support and help to the students as well as the instructors.
+Your roles and responsibilities will depend on the setting you work in, whether it's in an elementary school or an adult learning environment.
+According to the Alberta Teacher's Association, EA’s are part of a school’s support staff.
 They help to enhance students’ overall learning environment.

 Working within an educational program, you will be assisting the instructors with various tasks that ensure students can maximize on their learning.
 This results in meaningful work, which is among the top reasons to become an educational assistant.

-The following roles and responsibilities are part of an educational assistant's daily life:
+The following roles and responsibilities are part of an EA's daily life.

 This is done under the supervision of the teacher, and can mean providing extra help and support to students who need it to understand their course material.
-It can also involve taking groups of students for various evaluations and activities.
+It can also be to take groups of students for various evaluations and activities.

-A teacher's assistant is also responsible for accompanying students on field trips, and other activities.
+A teacher assistant is also responsible for accompanying students on field trips, and other activities.
 This includes in school activities like the library, music room, gymnasium and more.

 These can be behavioural modification programs, personal development and any other therapeutic programs required by the students, that EA’s carry out under the supervision of relevant professionals.